tom-seddon/beeb/bin/README.md

 The .png file should contain only valid BBC colours - (0,0,0), (255,0,0), etc. - but png2bbc will try to do its best, within the constraints of the mode specified.

+# prg2bbc

+Convert a C64 PRG file, as output by [64tass](http://tass64.sourceforge.net/), into a BBC data/inf pair.

+The PRG file's load address will be used as the BBC file's load address and execution address, and the output file name will be used to generate the BBC name in the .inf file.